DanielWang0099/DanielWang0099/README.md

 ## ✨ Fun Facts About Me

 - 🌍 I'm from Madrid, Spain!
-- 🎮 I love videogames and learning about technology & business.
+- 🎮 I'm self-learning Japanese and discovering about technology & business.

 ---